SecEnth/SecEnth/README.md

-- 👋 Hi, I’m @SecEnth
+- 👋 Hi, I’m Justin Herrmann also known as @SecEnth
-- 👀 I’m interested in CyberSecurity
+- 👀 I’m interested in Cybersecurity related topics such as Red-Teaming and Reverse-Engineering
 - 🌱 I’m currently learning ...
 - 📫 How to reach me
 -